Articles in this section

 Header customization in Flutter Calendar

-STEP 2: Add Container widget as a children for the header customization.
+STEP 2: Add a Container widget for the header customization.

 Container(